XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: Experiment Results

-\textbf{Effect of Scene Suffixes:} In Figure~\ref{fig:exp_scene}, we show how the suffix number affects the model performance.
+In Figure~\ref{fig:exp_scene}, we show how the suffix number affects the model performance.
 To show the loss effect more clearly, we set the loss coefficient $\lambda_{\text{scene}}=0.5$ in this experiment.
 As shown in the figure, our model obtains better closed-set accuracy as the total number of scene suffixes increases.
-According to the design of our Scene-Aware Discrimination loss, we distinguish

-videos apart from more scene-encoded text prompts in representation space with more scene suffixes used.
-In this way, the video representations are less likely to be confused with scenes, leading to stronger abilities for recognizing actions in unseen domains.
+According to the design of our Scene-aware Discrimination loss, we distinguish videos apart from more scene-encoded text prompts in representation space with more scene suffixes used.
+In this way, videos are less likely to be confused in representation space, leading to stronger abilities for recognizing actions in unseen domains.